 However controversial Szasz’s views and those of his supporters might have been, they have influenced the mental health community and society in several ways.
 First, lay people, politicians, and professionals now often refer to mental illness as mental health “problems,” implicitly acknowledging the “problems in living” perspective Szasz described (Buchanan-Barker & Barker, 2009).
-Also influential was Szasz’s view of homosexuality.
-Szasz was perhaps the first psychiatrist to openly challenge the idea that homosexuality represented a form of mental illness or disease (Szasz, 1965).
-By challenging the idea that homosexuality represented a form of mental illness, Szasz helped pave the way for the social and civil rights that gay and lesbian people now have (Barker, 2010).
+Also influential was Szasz’s view of sexual orientation.
+Szasz was perhaps the first psychiatrist to openly challenge the idea that same-sex attraction represented a form of mental illness or disease (Szasz, 1965), which helped pave the way for the social and civil rights that gay and lesbian people now have (Barker, 2010).
 His work also inspired legal changes that protect the rights of people in psychiatric institutions and allow such individuals a greater degree of influence and responsibility over their lives (Buchanan-Barker & Barker, 2009).